falsy/falsy-utils/README.md

   (n) => n % 2 !== 0 // Filter odd numbers
 ]
 const result = multiFilter(arr, filters)

 console.log(result)
 // [[2, 4, 6], [1, 3, 5]]
 ```

 ### groupBy<T extends object>(arr: T[], key: string)

+Groups the elements of an array based on the specified key.
+The elements must be objects, and the key must exist in the objects.

 ```ts
 import { groupBy } from "falsys-utilities"